 Grafting is a technique where two pieces of living plant tissue (of the same species of plant) are joined together in such a way that they form one unit and grow together as one plant.
 The technique helps cultivate clones of plants and develop hybrid plants.

-The answer is simply the agricultural technique of grafting.
+This time-honored tradition is more commonly known as the agricultural technique of grafting.

-In very simple terms, grafting is to take two things, join them together, and hope they stick together and grow.
+In very simple terms, grafting means taking two things, joining them together, and hoping they stick together and grow.

 Scientifically, though, grafting is the technique where two pieces of living plant tissue (of the same species of plant) are joined together in such a way that they form one unit and grow together as one plant.

 The technique is almost 2,500 years old, evidenced by ancient texts that speak of plants that can be joined and those that cannot.
 Apples, plums, date palms, pears and grapes were all propagated through different methods of ancient grafting techniques.
-However, the method that is currently used for grafting, known as ‘Scion-Stock Grafting’, is a recent technique.
+However, the method currently used for grafting, known as ‘Scion-Stock Grafting’, is a more modern technique.

 Grafting requires two parts – a donor plant and a receiver plant.
 The donor plant is called the scion and the stock or rootstock or under stock is the receiver.

 Scion (pronounced sai-on), is the part that will grow or produce the rest of the plant, including the leaves, flowers, fruits, etc. It is the part that is not in contact with the soil.

 Stock is the rooted part of the plant.